annescharf/Workflow-Product-Retriever/README.md

 - `object`, storing the actual Product object

 Appended objects in the Output data can be accessed via the function `attr()`.

-For example, to access the appended products in an output data object obtained after applying this App twice to retrieve Products from two different apps in a concurrent (mock) workflow, we could run the
+For example, to access the appended products in an output data object called `app_output` obtained after applying this App twice to retrieve Products from two different apps in a concurrent (mock) workflow, we could run the following:
-following:

 ``` r
 apnd_prods <- attr(app_output, "appended_products")